 Use Azure Active Directory to manage the access and identity of your members in Slack.
 Connect the Azure Active Directory app for Slack to provision and manage members' accounts within the Azure portal.

 Keep track of work activity in your Azure Boards projects without leaving Slack.
 By linking a channel to a project, you can receive notifications when you're assigned work and create new work items directly from Slack.

-Azure Pipelines enables you to build code and easily share your projects with others.
-With the Azure Pipelines app for Slack, you can create and manage subscriptions for completed builds, releases and pending approvals, plus get notifications for these updates in channels.
+Azure Pipelines allows you to build code and easily share your projects with others.
+With the Azure Pipelines app for Slack, you can create and manage subscriptions for completed builds, releases and pending approvals, and get notifications for these updates in channels.